bukjoh/PyFraME/README.md

 pip install [--user] PyFraME
 ```

-This will also install required dependencies (see above) unless they are
+This will also install required dependencies (see above) that are available on
-already satisfied.
-The optional `--user` argument will install PyFraME in a
+PyPI, i.e., not Dalton, Molcas, etc. The optional `--user` argument will install
-location that is only accessible by the user.
-It is needed unless you have root
+PyFraME in a location that is only accessible by the user.
+It is needed unless
-privileges and want to install PyFraME in a location accessible by all users,
+you have root privileges and want to install PyFraME in a location accessible by
-or you are working in a virtual environment.
+all users, or you are working in a virtual environment.

 The entire source including history can be found at
 [GitLab](https://gitlab.com/FraME-projects/PyFraME).